OTP banners.jpg

 💬 How is this conference different from TEFL Horizons’ usual webinar series?

-This is a full weekend virtual event that’s bringing teachers and industry experts together!
+This is a full weekend virtual event that’s bringing teachers and industry experts from around the world together!
 You’ll hear from a whole variety of successful TEFLpreneurs; not just me.